Team Leader: Dr. David Shaw, M.D.

-Team Type: Children’s orthopedic and otolaryngology (Ears, Nose, and Throat – ENT)
+Team Type: Children’s Orthopedics, Prosthetics, Physical Therapy, Occupational Therapy, and Otolaryngology (Ears, Nose, and Throat – ENT)

 Campaign Summary: Over 300 patients were triaged and 62 medical procedures were performed.
 Over 75 patients were seen by the physical therapists.
 Over 60 patients were fitted with braces and prosthetics.